Your text link can be here! Click here for more information.

 • The NHL's 100th anniversary celebration that started on January 1st continued; teams wore the NHL 100 patch on their right sleeves until December 16th (the 100th anniversary of the NHL's first-ever game).

 • The Vegas Golden Knights officially take the ice as the NHL's 31st franchise, and they proceed to make history.
-They became the first team in the history of major American professional sports to achieve a winning record in its inaugural season, even winning the Pacific Division title in the process.
+They became the first team in the history of major American professional sports to achieve a winning record in their inaugural season, even winning the Pacific Division title in the process.

 • A new jersey supplier takes hold as Reebok gives way to corporate sibling Adidas.
 As was the case a decade earlier, all teams make at least a subtle change to their jerseys.
 The most notable changes occur in the shoulder yoke and the collar.
 Also, all tail stripes now follow the contour of the curved hemline.